-Provides for annual out-of-state travel report due January 1 of each year, covering prior fiscal year travel.
+Provides for out-of-state travel report due January 1 of each year, detailing out-of-state travel by employees in the prior fiscal year.

 Sec.
 208. Hire of Outside Legal Counsel

 Prohibits the department from hiring a person to provide legal services that are the responsibility of the Attorney General; exempts legal services for bonding activities and activities authorized by the Attorney General.